lyst/MakingLyst/api-best-practices/README.md

 ### Using the wrong HTTP method

-Flickr's "REST" API has a lot wrong with it, particularly it's vague distinction between GET and POST requests:
+Flickr's "REST" API has a lot wrong with it, particularly its vague distinction between GET and POST requests:

 ```bash
 GET https://api.flickr.com/services/rest/?method=flickr.test.echo&name=value
 POST https://api.flickr.com/services/rest/?method=flickr.test.echo&name=value
 ```

 Regardless of the HTTP method used, these perform identical actions.
 Commonly, API services will use the POST method to accept parameters to endpoints that just request data.
-In situations like these, we believe poor effort has been made to design the endpoint and it's purpose.
+In situations like these, we believe poor effort has been made to design the endpoint and its purpose.
 Always design your endpoints and consider the data being shared.

 ### Trying to be too RESTful